 As we saw earlier in the article, the difference between B1 and B2 levels mainly boils down to the ability to both give and process information on a more abstract and technical level in a certain area of expertise.

 For dentists, this area of expertise is, of course, dentistry.
 In order to function properly in a Dutch clinic, the dentist must have active knowledge of the full spectrum of dental vocabulary and terminology.

 In order to make sure all foreign dentists who want to work in the Netherlands have a sufficient level of Dutch, the government has issued a mandatory language test.
 This test consists of 2 parts, which in turn are divided in 2 tasks each.

 Part 1 of the test covers reading and presenting.
 In the reading test you have to read a medical article on a dentistry-related topic.
 You then have to summarise this text in a maximum of 80 words.
 The presentation will also have to be about the article.
 In addition to giving a verbal overview of the material covered in the article, you also have to create an accompanying Powerpoint presentation with at least 2 sheets.

 Part 2 of the test includes a roleplay and a writing test.
 During the roleplay, you will be presented with a case about a patient, which you then have to play with your ‘patient’ as if it’s a real dentist consult.
 Meanwhile, the writing test has you write a report about the patient and your consult.

 BGB’s language course at the BGB Academy in Seefeld, Austria is specifically designed to prepare for the Dutch language test needed to register as a dentist.

-The course starts at home, with a 4-week online course developed by the BGB Academy that helps students reach level A1 (beginner) of Dutch.
+The course starts at home, with an online course developed by the BGB Academy that consists of 2 blocks of 4.5 weeks each.

-By the time they arrive in Seefeld, students already know the basics of Dutch.
-The teachers in Seefeld can then help the students reach A2, B1 and B2, and prepare them for the exam.
+By the time they arrive in Seefeld, students already have a good understanding of Dutch.
+The teachers in Seefeld can then help the students reach levels B1 and B2, and prepare them for the exam.